 All products and services featured by IndieWire are independently selected by IndieWire editors.
 However, IndieWire may receive a commission on orders placed through its retail links, and the retailer may receive certain auditable data for accounting purposes.

-For the most part, manga offers up stories and characters that resonate with adults and kids, but some of the stories aren’t recommended for younger readers.
-To help you out we rounded up a list of manga that range in prices from $52 to $250.
+For the most part, manga features stories and characters that resonate with adults and kids, but some of the stories aren’t recommended for younger readers.
+To help you out, we rounded up a list of manga that range in prices from $30 to upwards of $300.
 If you’re not shopping for yourself, any one of the box sets on the list will make a great gift for the anime lover in your life.
 For more anime material check out the best anime shows now streaming on Hulu, HBO Max, and Amazon Prime.

-Below, find our lineup of eight of the best manga box sets that are perfect for devoted anime fans and those new to the anime sphere.
+Below, find our lineup of seven of the best manga box sets that are perfect for devoted anime fans and those new to the anime sphere.

 The “Tokyo Ghoul” box set has all fourteen volumes of the original series about Ken Kaneki, an ordinary college student who gets transformed into a one-eyed, ghoul-human hybrid.
 As the story goes, Kaneki finds himself trapped between two worlds, unsure of who to trust as he attempts to survive Ghoul turf wars and learn more about Ghoul society, all while trying to master his new powers.